Langevin dynamics with general kinetic energies: Introduction

 This article is organized as follows.
-In Section \ref{section mld}, we recall the modified Langevin dynamics and possible strategies for its discretization.
-We next describe in Section~\ref{section ghmc} the generalized Hybrid Monte Carlo scheme we consider, and prove that it is weakly consistent of order~2.
-We next turn to numerical results relying on the stability properties of the Metropolized scheme.
-We first propose, for the adaptively restrained Langevin, a better kinetic energy function than the one originally suggested in~\cite{PRL-ARPS} (see Section~\ref{section AR-Langevin dynamics}).
-We finally demonstrate on a simple example how the choice of non-quadratic kinetic energies can dramatically improve the sampling efficiency (see Section~\ref{sec:num_non_glob_Lip}).
+In Section~\ref{section mld}, we present the modified Langevin dynamics, give an exponential convergence result for the law of the process and make precise the asymptotic variance of empirical averages over a trajectory.
+We next discuss in Section~\ref{section ghmc} the discretization of the dynamics, and introduce in particular a generalized Hybrid Monte Carlo scheme of weak order~3/2.
+We then turn to numerical results relying on the stability properties of the Metropolized scheme.
+We first propose, for the adaptively restrained Langevin dynamics, a better kinetic energy function than the one originally suggested in~\cite{PRL-ARPS} (see Section~\ref{section AR-Langevin dynamics}); and finally demonstrate on a simple example how the choice of non-quadratic kinetic energies can dramatically improve the sampling efficiency (see Section~\ref{sec:num_non_glob_Lip}).
+The proofs of some technical results needed in the analysis of Section~\ref{section mld} are gathered in Appendix~\ref{sec:technical_results}.